ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 If the game is unable to reconnect, save and restart.

 Although you can keep playing while disconnected, you won't get any items until you reconnect, not even items found in your own game.
-Once reconnected, however, all of your progress should sync up.
+Once reconnected, however, all of your progress will sync up.

 ### I got an item, but it did not say who sent it to me

 Items sent to you by yourself do not list the sender.

-Additionally, if you get an item while already having the max for that item (for example, you have 9 ammo and you get sent a Clip Extension) or if the item is cheated in through server commands, no message will be shown at all.
+Additionally, if you get an item while already having the max for that item (for example, you have 9 ammo and get sent a Clip Extension) or if the item is cheated in through server commands, no message will be shown at all.

 ### I pressed the release/collect button, but nothing happened